cedwardsmedia/cnam-cli/README.md

 - Use the `--carrier_o` flag to query for the *carrier_o* data point.
 (Included free with `--carrier`)
 - Use the `--linetype` flag to query for the *linetype* data point.

-**Note:** for easier usage, you may wish to create a symlink to cnam.php.
-To do this, simply execute `sudo ln -s /path/to/cnam.php /usr/local/cnam`.
-Now, you can execute cnam by simply running `cnam [phone number]` without including the path to cnam.php.

 ## Contributing